Rob Bryant (Clive/Joe)

 Returned from Active Service Badge

 In 1973 I was honourably discharged at RAAF Base Richmond after completing a 6-year term of enlistment.
-Government policies of the 1990’s and 1980’s focused on self-determination, so as I returned serviceman, I had all the confidence in the world I was fully aware of what self-determination meant.
-I wanted to work with my mob, and I this was the right time and the right place to do this.
+Government policies of the 1980’s and 1990’s focused on self-determination, so as a returned serviceman, I had all the confidence in the world and I was fully aware of what self-determination meant.
+I wanted to work with my mob, and this was the right time and the right place to do this.
 I then worked with the Aboriginal and Torres Strait Islander community at Bennelong’s Haven and then as the founding General Manager and founding Director of Bangarra Dance Theatre Australia (1990-94).
 I have been instrumental in a number of other initiatives, very notably as part of the collective that gave birth to the Boomali Aboriginal Artists Cooperative.
-I got a Bachelor’s of Business from the Univerity of Technology Sydney in 2000.
+I graduated with a Bachelor of Business from the Univerity of Technology Sydney in 2000.

 I started Just Too Deadly Merchandise in 2013, an Aboriginal-owned business enterprise based in Nambucca Heads on the North Coast of New South Wales, Australia supplying work wear, casual wear, and promotional merchandise to the public until I retired and closed the business in 2017.